Dio, come ti amo: Conception

 The song was composed by Domenico Modugno.
 It is a ballad, in which the singer tells his/her lover how he feels about her/him.
 The singer expresses his/her amazement at the depth of his/her own feelings, with the title phrase being used frequently.

 Sanremo

 Modugno and Cinquetti celebrating their song's victory in Sanremo.

 On 27–29 January 1966, "Dio, come ti amo" competed in the 16th edition of the Sanremo Music Festival performed by both Modugno and Gigliola Cinquetti, and winning the competition.
 As the festival was used by Radiotelevisione italiana (RAI) to select its song and performer for the of the Eurovision Song Contest, the song became the for the contest.
-An experts jury appointed Modugno as the performer for Eurovision.

 Modugno released then the song also in English (as "Oh, how much I love you"), German (as "Ich lieb' dich immer mehr"), and in two Spanish versions ("Dios mío, como te quiero" and "Dios, como te amo").